Virtual environments with virtualenvwrapper

 Configuration

-You can install virtualenwrapper
+You can install virtualenwrapper with pip:

 pip install virtualenvwrapper

-Then you will need to create a (hidden) folder in your home
+Then you will need to create a (hidden) folder in your home directory and call it .virtualenvs.

-commands.
+Lastly, you will need to configure your terminal to execute virtualenvwrapper commands.
 This is done by adding 2 lines of code to a bash configuration file.

 Here’s the **catch:

-If you are working on your computer you have to add these 2 lines to your ~/.bashrc
+If you are working on your computer you have to add these 2 lines to your ~/.bashrc file.

 # ~/.bashrc (your local machine)